jzurner1/School-Notes/70 - Data/75 - Digital forensics/Digital evidence.md

-Digital information found on a digital device, often used in computer forensics.
+Digital information found on a [[digital device|digital device]], often used in computer forensics.
 It can include emails, audio files, metadata, databases, spreadsheets, system logs, and so on.

 For example, mobile devices often use cloud-based backup systems that save text messages.
 This can be used by investigators to find information about those messages.